westpoint-robotics/usma_gvrbot/simulation.md

 ## Dependencies:
 - Run the below line of code to install dependencies.
 If more are needed please annotate on another line.
-`sudo apt-get install -y ros-melodic-twist-mux ros-melodic-robot-localization ros-melodic-interactive-marker-twist-server ros-melodic-realsense2-description ros-melodic-teleop-twist-joy ros-melodic-jackal-description`
+`sudo apt-get install -y ros-melodic-twist-mux ros-melodic-robot-localization ros-melodic-interactive-marker-twist-server ros-melodic-realsense2-description ros-melodic-teleop-twist-joy ros-melodic-jackal-description ros-melodic-jackal-gazebo`

 ## To run the simulation with the Gazebo server running on a remote machine and the client in a VM: